Deledrius/agistudio/README.md

 and specify the appropriate paths in the "Settings" menu when you'll run agistudio.

-AGI studio has its own help viewer, but you can also view the help with any HTML browser.
+Qt AGI Studio has its own help viewer, but you can also view the help with any HTML browser.